gwu-libraries/social-feed-manager/README.md

 usage
 -----

-* fetch daily or weekly trends
+* run the UI to browse saved data and use the admin:

-        % ./manage.py trendsdaily
+        % ./manage.py runserver

-        % ./manage.py trendsweekly
+* the home page will be at '/', the admin app at '/admin'. exciting eh.

-* log in to the admin app at /admin and add one or more TwitterUsers (use real screen names), then you can fetch the most recent 3200 tweets for each.
+* log in to the admin app at /admin using the superuser django prompted you to create when you ran "syncdb" above.  add one or more TwitterUsers (use real screen names), then you can fetch the most recent 3200 tweets for each.

         % ./manage.py user_timeline